xinyi-hou/xinyi-hou.github.io/_pages/about.md

 - [21 Nov 2024] Two papers on LLM Apps and Supply Chain were accepted by TOSEM 2030 SE Roadmap!
 - [15-17 Nov 2024] We won the third prize in the Software Research Prototype System Competition of ChinaSoft 2024.
 - [8-9 Nov 2024] I attended the AI+ Development Digital Summit in Shenzhen, China.
-- [27 Aug 2024] Our paper titled "Large language models for software engineering: A systematic literature review" was accepted by TOSEM!
+- [27 Aug 2024] Our paper titled "Large Language Models for Software Engineering: A Systematic Literature Review" was accepted by TOSEM!
 - [24 Aug 2024] Our paper titled "Models Are Codes: Towards Measuring Malicious Code Poisoning Attacks on Pre-trained Model Hubs" was accepted by ASE 2024, Industry Showcase!
 - [4 Aug 2024] Our paper titled "GPTZoo: A Large-scale Dataset of GPTs for the Research Community" was accepted by ASE 2024, NIER Track!
 - [1-3 Dec 2023] I attended the CCF ChinaSoft 2023 Conference in Shanghai, China.